 Low Fodmap Vegetarian Recipe Ideas

-Father’s Day is coming quickly and many of us are getting ready to light up those barbecue grills and celebrate with dads everywhere.
-And while many dads are going to want hamburgers.
-I like to make my own burger veggie.
-But with many of the already made veggie burgers full of onions, garlic, beans and high fodmap grains and veggies, my dinner can be a GI flare up waiting to happen with IBS.
+Summer is coming soon and many of us are getting ready to light up those barbecue grills and celebrate longer days and those warm summer evenings.
+And while many folks may want hamburgers, more and more of us are wanting to skip the meat and have a veggie burger.
+And I like to make my own because they taste better and many of the already made veggie burgers full of onions, garlic, beans, high fodmap grains and veggies and I am sensitive to oligios.
+I can have a little but not a lot and I don’t want my barbecue to cause a GI flare up which can happen with IBS.

-Recently, I have had several clients ask me about low fodmap recipes for vegetarians and I have been working on menu ideas that I hope that you will love that I will be sharing in upcoming posts and resources.
-The good news is that it can work to balance those foods that trigger IBS symptoms and eat vegetarian.
+I have had several clients recently ask me about low fodmap recipes for vegetarians and I have been working on menu ideas that I hope that you will love that I will be sharing in upcoming posts and resources.
+The good news is that we can work to balance those foods that trigger IBS symptoms and eat vegetarian.
 Lentils are lower fodmap legume and can be included in recipes instead of some of the higher fodmap beans like black or kidney beans.
-Lentils purchased in the can will lose additional fodmaps also.
+Lentils purchased in the can will be lower in fodmaps also.

 I hope that you enjoy giving them a try!
 Check out my low fodmap summer barbecue menu below: